 As you brew your morning cup of coffee, your phone rings.
 It’s your doctor’s office calling with your mammogram results.
 Your heart started racing, imagining the worst-case scenario.

 Until the medical assistant says there were no signs of breast cancer.
 Stay healthy, and we will see you in a year from now for your next screening mammogram.
 As you hung up the phone, an uncontrollable smile appeared on your lips.
 It’s a beautiful day.

 Later, you start to wonder what would happen if your mammogram results showed something else.
 The more you know, the more you can prepare.
-This post will help you to understand potential mammogram results.
+This guide will help you understand potential mammogram results.

 A mammogram is an image of your breast tissue.
 Mammography uses X-rays radiation to create contrast images that reflect your breast density.